G. LANCE CALKIN (1859/1936) - PAGE 1

 In May 2008, a framed painting of the work was first available via e-Bay.
 See also item #15 below, which is the same or at least a most similar image.
 It would seem that the e-Bay vendor of that item is unsure as to exactly what his painting is.
 It is, physically, an oil on board, 15 3/4 x 19 3/4 inches in size, in a larger frame.
 Do visit the e-Bay listing by clicking on thumbnail image #15 below for more information.

-A rather damaged copy of the print was e-Bay available - 23 1/2 x 19 inches in size.
+A rather damaged copy of the print was e-Bay available in 2010 - 23 1/2 x 19 inches in size.
 Which has great detail & some very fine colours indeed.
 The listing is long gone, however.
 See item 15 below.

 Wanted! by Lance Calkin.
 A copy of the print was for sale in Feb.
 2010 via e-Bay.
 And in Jan.
 2015.
 Here.
 Which listing advises that the print bears the date of Dec.
 23, 1893 but does not state the specific source.
 Image 19 x 12 inches (32 x 22 cm.) on a page 22 x 15 inches.
 A 'buy-it-now' item at U.S. $19.95.
 The listing image, a partial image only, is of much better detail & contrast from the more complete image available for viewing above.
 In Jun.
 2011, another copy of the print was e-Bay available.
 That listing told us that the double page, of approx. 40 x 28 cm. in size, appeared in 'The Graphic'.
 A 'buy-it-now item at U.S. $ 15.00.
 And another print was here.
 Offered at GBP 12.50.